 If a warm-weather destination is on your mind, you may want to add Puerto Rico to your travel list for 2017 as it's warmer in January than any other state — including Hawaii.
 How does an average high of 82 sound this time of year?
 You can also enjoy zip lining through a rainforest, "body rafting" through a cave, kayaking on a bioluminescent bay, or just hitting the beach or golf course at your resort.
 San Juan has it all with no passport or foreign currency required.

 The Bahamas is the closest non-contiguous country to the U.S. At only 50 miles from U.S. shores, you can almost see it from Florida.
 Better yet, you can see it up close over a long weekend that you'll wish is longer.
-Any activity that involves the ocean can be enjoyed there, from snorkeling and surfing to every kind of boating.
+Any activity that involves the ocean can be enjoyed in Nassau, from snorkeling and surfing to every kind of boating.
 After laying on a boat or the beach, you can try their famous fish-fry, a Bahamian tradition.
 Then wash your fried conch down with a Bahama Mama, a traditional cocktail made with different rums, juices and liqueur.